Aikido Security vs. Checkmarx: Comparison & Expert Reviews For 2026

 | Support Experience | Responsive, proactive support and a fast product iteration cadence that quickly addresses feedback and issues. | Strong enterprise support with dedicated teams and SLAs, although response and customization cycles can reflect the processes of a larger, more traditional vendor. |

-Aikido’s biggest usability win is velocity—most teams can get scans running and actionable insights flowing in minutes rather than days, which matters if you are a smaller security team that cannot afford lengthy enterprise deployments.
-Checkmarx, on the other hand, delivers more power and configurability at the cost of a longer ramp-up period, so if you have the resources to invest in proper onboarding and training, you will unlock the ability to customize SAST queries, policies, scan configurations, and workflow states, and enterprise-grade governance that scales across hundreds of applications.
+Aikido wins when it comes to velocity.
+Most teams can get results running and actionable insights flowing in minutes rather than days, which matters if you are a smaller security team that cannot afford lengthy enterprise deployments.
+Checkmarx, on the other hand, delivers power and configurability at the cost of a longer ramp-up period, If you have the resources to invest in proper onboarding and training, you will unlock the ability to customize SAST queries, policies, scan configurations, and workflow states, and enterprise-grade governance that scales across hundreds of applications.

 Aikido Security vs Checkmarx: Pros & Cons